-For just $5.99 per month, ESPN+ allows you to watch a large number of sports, including NHL, MLB, NCAA, MLS, and more.
+For just $6.99 per month or $13.99 per month for the Disney Bundle (Hulu, ESPN+ and Disney+ combo), ESPN+ allows you to watch a large number of sports, including NHL, MLB, NCAA, MLS, and more.
 This service is designed to be a catch-all for sports fans, so it’s understandably available on a large number of devices.
 If you’re ready to give this sports streaming service a try, here’s your complete list of ESPN+ supported devices.

 What Devices Work with ESPN+?